bengar-dev/shopy-app/README.md

-# Shopy - Sports Online Shop
+# Shopy - Factice Online Shop 🛒

 This is a little project about e-commerce website without paiement options.
 Handling cart with localStorage, and states redux.